nmartin198/pyHS2MF6/docs/_sources/cs_sa_MF6.rst.txt

 Standalone Calibration
 ------------------------

-The focus of the calibration of this hypothetical case study model was to match the external inflow time series for Reach #5 in the standalone HSPF model with simulated spring discharge from Dolan Springs and YR-70-01-701 (see **Figure** :ref:`fig_cs_focused_ws`).
+Ideally, an existing, standalone MODFLOW 6 model would be calibrated as part of a previous study.
+As this is a test model to provide a coupling example, a calibration was not completed for this test model.
+A trial–and–error approach was employed to approximately match the external inflow time series for Reach #5 in the standalone HSPF model with simulated spring discharge from Dolan Springs and YR-70-01-701 (see **Figure** :ref:`fig_cs_watershed`).

 |